-The following points should be applied to all development proposals;
+The following points should be applied to all development proposals:

-- 1. Developers should demonstrate how security measures form an integral part of the design; - 2.
-Developments should be laid out and buildings positioned with the intention of creating active and vibrant neighbourhoods and maximising natural surveillance opportunities; - 3.
-Public and private spaces should have clearly defined boundaries, utilising appropriate physical treatments and promoting the concept of defensible space; - 4.
-Footpaths and cycleways should be designed to maximise legitimate use.
-Routes must serve the development and not present opportunities for concealment, unobserved access, or a choice of escape routes; - 5.
-Good lighting is essential to deterring criminal and anti-social activity.
-Spaces must be evenly illuminated to an appropriate level, whilst avoiding nuisance, annoyance and unnecessary spill or pollution; - 6.
-Landscaping schemes require careful and sensitive consideration to ensure that they do not create secluded areas, impede surveillance opportunities, or position elements that could be exploited as climbing aids; - 7.
-Developers should indicate what physical security measures have been incorporated into the design to resist crime (for example, the specification of doors and windows compliant with BS PAS24 and BS 7950, provision of intruder alarm systems, etc); - 8.
-The deployment of (Closed Circuit Tele Vision)CCTV may be considered necessary in certain circumstances:
+- 1. developers should demonstrate how security measures form an integral part of the design; - developments should be laid out and buildings positioned with the intention of creating active and vibrant neighbourhoods and maximising natural surveillance opportunities; - 3. public and private spaces should have clearly defined boundaries, utilising appropriate physical treatments and promoting the concept of defensible space; - 4. footpaths and cycleways should be designed to maximise legitimate use.
+Routes must serve the development and not present opportunities for concealment, unobserved access, or an excess of routes that could aid escape; - 5. good lighting is essential to deterring criminal and anti-social activity.
+Spaces must be evenly illuminated to an appropriate level, whilst avoiding nuisance, annoyance and unnecessary spill or pollution; - 6. landscaping schemes require careful and sensitive consideration to ensure that they do not create secluded areas, impede surveillance opportunities, or position elements that could be exploited as climbing aids; - developers should indicate what physical security measures have been incorporated into the design to resist crime (for example, the specification of doors and windows compliant with PAS 24:2012, provision of an intruder alarm system, or provision of a separate fused electrical spur to permit future installation of a system, etc); - 8. the deployment of (Closed Circuit Tele Vision)CCTV may be considered necessary in certain circumstances.

 Developers should, at the earliest stage possible, consult the Police Crime Prevention Design Advisor for advice on measures to be incorporated for designing out crime.
 Advice will be given based on current crime trends or particular crime risk, in accordance with Secured by Design principles.
+Carlisle City Council encourages applicants to apply to Cumbria Constabulary for the Secured by Design and/or the ParkMark Safer Parking Award(s), where appropriate.